UI/UX Design

 Low-fidelity Sketches

-Using the task flow diagrams as a blueprint for the application design, I put pen to paper and sketched out rough ideas for the user interface.
+Using the task flow diagrams as a blueprint for the application design, I put pen to paper and sketched out rough ideas for the layout of the user interface.
 Sketching the ideas first allowed me to experiment with different layouts and test various design patterns before presenting our ideas to the stakeholders for feedback.

 Wireframes and Interaction Design